cleesmith/python_learning/README.md

 Learning Python
 ===============

-A lot of this code is *half-baked*, all too often, from blogs/tutorials/such.
+A lot of this code is *half-baked*, all too often, from blogs/tutorials/such, but I did run/test most of it and made corrections.

 ### picamera